vytasrgl/ChatScript/WIKI/ChatScript-Debugging-Manual.md

 `:trace ignorenotrace` allows you to use the limited traces below, and still ignore NOTRACE covered calls.

-### `:trace` _~education_
-this enables tracing for this topic and all the topics it calls.
-Call it again to restore to normal.
-This is probably what you need usually to see what went wrong.
-You know the code you expected to execute, so monitor the topic it is in.

-### `:trace` _notthis ~education_
-disables tracing for this topic and all topics it calls recursively.

 ### `:trace` _^myfunction_
 this enables tracing for the function.
 Call it again to restore to normal.